Three students sitting and smiling outside

 Not having a current or future plan doesn’t mean you can’t still build your resume and your character.
 Take time to learn about your values and develop your soft skills.
 These are the things that will truly help you succeed in life.
 You might have the periodic table memorized and know the value of Pi like the back of your hand, but if you throw a tantrum when you receive constructive criticism from your boss, you might find it hard to navigate your future workplace.

-Skills like successful communication, collaboration, critical thinking, time management, adaptability; strengthening these will benefit you in the long run.
+Skills like successful communication, collaboration, time management, adaptability; strengthening these will benefit you in the long run.
 These are skills we’ve all picked up over the years, through working with peers in the classroom, or volunteering, or balancing academics and extracurriculars.
-Luckily, these are skills that can continue to be improved all the time.
+Luckily, they can always be improved, too.
 You can take specialized courses for the things you really want to work on, or you can do something as simple as trying out a new hobby to get yourself comfortable with change.

 Figure out what’s important to you and what you want to work on, then do what you can to become the best possible version of yourself.